 One in five people over the age of 80 will experience the symptoms of dementia.
 If a member of your family or someone you care about is experiencing dementia it can be a distressing time.
 Taking the decision of seeking a specialist care home that can help improve the quality of life for dementia patients and relieve the burden of care from family can be a liberating step.
-However the key to a successful move into residential care is finding the right home that can offer appropriate levels of care.
+However the key to a successful move into residential care such as Assured Assisted Living is finding the right home that can offer appropriate levels of care.

 Care homes and dementia: